backstage/backstage/docs/permission/plugin-authors/setup-for-the-tutorial.md

 The following tutorial is designed to help plugin authors add support for permissions to their plugins.
 We'll add support for permissions to example `todo-list` and `todo-list-backend` plugins, but the process should be similar for other plugins!

-If you want to add support for permissions to your own plugin, feel free to skip to the [next section](authorize-the-create-endpoint.md).
+The rest of this page is focused on adding the `todo-list` and `todo-list-backend` plugins to your Backstage instance.
+If you want to add support for permissions to your own plugin instead, feel free to skip to the [next section](authorize-the-create-endpoint.md).

 ## Setup for the Tutorial